 CapMetro makes its purchases based on several determining factors, including price.
 Items expected to cost less than $50,000 are purchased through CapMetro's "small purchases" method of procurement.
 Anything in excess of $50,000 requires full and open competition.

 There are two types of purchases that fit into this category: those less than $10,000 and those between $10,000 and $50,000.

-Purchases under $3,000 are single-sourced.
-This means that if the price offered is determined to be fair and reasonable, and the vendor is able to meet delivery and other requirements, no other vendors are contacted.
+Purchases less than $10,000 are single-source.
+This means that if the price offered is determined to be fair and reasonable and the vendor is able to meet delivery and other requirements, no other vendors are contacted.